treeverse/lakeFS/design/open/branch_checks.md

 #### Retrying checks

-From the `lost` and `failed` statuses, a retry operation is available that will cause the execute function to run again.
+From the `lost` and `failed` statuses, users can trigger a retry operationthat will cause the execute function to run again for the given check.
 This is used when transient errors occur (or a timeout).

 #### Getting check status